BBA Bubbleball Rules

 - If team wins four quints, game over.
 If tie after five quints, play sudden death tiebreaker

-- Substitutions made on the fly any time or during stoppage of play
+- Substitutions can be made on the fly any time or during stoppage of play (similar to ice hockey)

 Length of Game